Maintains and repairs all plumbing, heating, ventilation, air conditioning (HVAC) and refrigeration components on campus as required.

 Must be able to coordinate own work with other trade shops and departments.

-Requires the ability to use personal computers for work order entries (material & labor needs) and campus energy management system to monitor building conditions.
+Requires the ability to use computers for work order entries (material & labor needs) and campus energy management system to monitor building conditions.

 At least one of the following is required: